sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 ### 2. Create the Batch Change Object

 Next, create an empty batch change in the namespace.
 We'll add the spec file in the next step.
-Pass the `NamespaceID` returned from the previous step along with a display name (for $name).
+Pass the `NamespaceID` returned from the previous step along with a display name.
+We'll choose **test-from-api** for `$name`
 ```python
 mutation CreateEmptyBatchChange($NamespaceID: ID!, $name: String!) {
   createEmptyBatchChange(namespace: $NamespaceID, name: $name) {